 Adjustments are simply the movement of a specific joint, performed by a trained professional.
 There are over two hundred different Chiropractic techniques, some use manual (by hand) adjustments, table drop adjustments, instrument adjusting, and energy adjustments.
 They are all effective (we've seen positive outcomes from all techniques), but not one technique works for everyone.

 Chiropractors not only adjust spinal misalignments, but extraspinal misalignment as well.
-This includes shoulders, elbows, wrists, hands, fingers, pubic bone, hips, knee, ankles, feet, toes, and jaw!
+This includes shoulders, elbows, wrists, hands, fingers, pubic bone, hips, knees, ankles, feet, toes and TMJ!